Computer Science Research Seminar 2023

 submit a report (details will be announced later).

 - Your supervisor grades you based on

-your presentation and attendance to the seminar,
+your presentation, attendance at the seminar, the report,

-as well as your research activity in the laboratory.
+and your research activity within your laboratory.

 - Instructions for registration

 If you would like to attend this seminar at least partly, please follow the instruction below:

 The due date for registration is April 25.

 - Register for the corresponding TWINS course "Cross-Disciplinary Seminar in Computer Science" (0BLD514).